Essential accounts receivable tasks for your year-end checklist

 What are the most important goals of AR?

-Accounts receivable is an essential department in any company.
+Understanding core accounts receivable job functions is essential for effective year-end planning, as AR is an essential department in any company.
 After all, the money owed to a business is its lifeblood.

 But what are the top goals of accounts receivable?